NYOS RS

 …feel the difference!

-The main difference between the NYOS RS and its predecessor is the clearly noticeable gain in stability and control due to the RAST system.
-Thanks to this patented technology, we have succeeded in making the full performance potential of the High-B segment accessible to a wider range of pilots.
-For you the pilot, this means effective and at the same time relaxed XC flying, on perfect days, at the highest performance level.
+The main difference between the NYOS RS and its predecessor is the clearly noticeable increase in stability and control thanks to RAST.
+Thanks to the patented technology, we have succeeded in making the full performance potential of the High-B segment accessible to a wider range of pilots.
+For you, this means effective and at the same time relaxed XC flying on “hammer days” at the highest performance level.

-• Combines high-B performance with maximum flight comfort
+• Combines high B-class performance with maximum flight comfort

-• C-Bridge for efficient pitch control and steering via the rear risers
+• C-Bridge for efficient pitch control and control via the rear risers

 Who is the NYOS RS for?

-Although in our opinion and experience the Nyos RS is very easy and enjoyable to fly for a performance intermediate, this wing should be piloted by experienced intermediate and XC-pilots who fly at least 50 hours a year.
+Even though in our opinion and experience the Nyos RS is very easy and pleasant to fly for a performance intermediate, this wing should be flown by experienced intermediate pilots and cross-country hunters who fly at least 50 hours a year.

 FEATURES